-- Create a new design: Design > New. - Open an existing design: Design > Open. - Import design in XML (HDF4) / JSON (HDF5) / NcML (netCDF) / HDF5 / CDL (netCDF): Design > Import. - Checkpoint design's current version: Design > Save. - Close design in order to work on another one: Design > Close. - Delete a design: Design > Delete.
+- Create a new design: Design > New. - Open an existing design: Design > Open. - Import design: Design > Import. - Checkpoint design's current version: Design > Save. - Close design in order to work on another one: Design > Close. - Delete a design: Design > Delete.
 This action cannot be undone so please be cautious.